 This means we are:

-- No longer developing the Checkout SDK integration.
+- No longer developing the classic Checkout SDK integration.

 Google Pay is a payment method that allows shoppers to make purchases using the card stored in their Google account.
 This provides them with a simpler checkout process whether they are buying from their Android devices, on the web, or in-store through POS terminals.